 At this point, test your LifeSimulation by creating a LifeSimulation object, initializing it, and printing it out.
 To run a simulation, you need to write a few more methods.

 Add a method to the Cell class:

-The updateState method should look at the Cell's neighbors on the provided Landscape and update its own state information.
+The updateState method should look at the Cell's neighbors (passed as input) and update its own state information.
 The default rule should be if a live Cell has either two or three live neighbors, then it will be set to alive.
 If a dead Cell has exactly three neighbors, it will be set to alive.
 Otherwise, the Cell will be set to dead.

 Add a method to the Landscape class:

 The advance method should move all Cells forward one generation.
 Note that the rules for the Game of Life require all Cells to be updated simultaneously.
 Therefore, you cannot update the Cells in place one at a time (why not?).

 Instead, create a temporary Landscape of the same size.
 Then duplicate the alive status of the original Landscape with the temporary Landscape (you need to loop over the original and set the temporary Cell alive values).
 One design option is to make a new constructor that takes a Landscape as its argument and creates a true copy.